hasanmansur/smhasanmansur/content/home/experience.md

     date_end: '2017-04-01'
     description: |2-
         - Lead the team to develop user management, search and notification platforms of project COMX, an in‑house application framework.
-        - Assessed the capacity to deliver, formed sprints and released duration based development milestones.
+        - Assessed team's capacity to deliver, formed sprints and released duration based development milestones.
-        - Established standard software engineering practices like version controlling, issue & project tracking.
+        - Established standard software engineering practices like version controlling, issue and project tracking.
-        - Documented technical specifications & maintained all reports pertaining to the development process.
+        - Documented technical specifications and maintained all reports pertaining to the development process.
   - title: Software Engineer
     company: Dcastalia
     company_url: